fakhriLeadbook/leadbook/README.md

 # Leadbook

-This is a pipeline for this project:
+This is the pipeline for this project:

 <img src="./assets/Project Diagram.png">